Mohrimn/spar-pilot/README.md

 - **Prospekt viewer** — Page through digital leaflets with clickable hotspots to add items directly
 - **Global search** — Lucene-style search across all retailers (supports `OR`, phrases, wildcards) with synonym expansion
 - **Shopping list** — Add offers from any tab, track quantities, check off items, grouped by store and category
+- **Tanken tab** — Live gas prices from nearby stations (E5, E10, Diesel) sorted by price, powered by the Tankerkönig API
 - **Settings** — ZIP code, loyalty card filtering, industry scope (grocery-only or all)

 Data comes from the MarktGuru API.
 Google or git history is your friend for finding needed API keys